 2. You can do it differently – create a separate mini-webinar for the speakers an hour before the broadcast and test the sound and video there.
 No one will see you, but there is no 100% guarantee that there will be no problems with going on air in the main webinar to which you have gathered the audience.

-However, I do not really like this method, because the empty windows at the site of the alleged speakers usually irritate the viewers.
+However, I do not really like this method because the empty windows at the site of the alleged speakers usually irritate the viewers.
 Connecting to the webinar, they are afraid that the webinar has already begun, and they do not have video and sound.
 Then they start to write disturbing messages in the chat, and the moderator has to calm panicked viewers.
 It is not a very convenient beginning of the webinar, so we do not do that.
-We go off the air after sound check, leave on a screen a screensaver with the name of the webinar, photo speakers and the start time or the first slide of the presentation.
+After soundcheck, we go off the air, leave on a screen a screensaver with the name of the webinar, photo speakers and the start time or the first slide of the presentation.

 How to behave oneself during a webinar

-The webinar starts with the launch of the webinar room, in which guests gather and wait for the speakers.
-It is necessary to greet guests, to remind the start time of the broadcast.
+The webinar starts with the webinar room launch, in which guests gather and wait for the speakers.
+It is necessary to greet guests to remind the start time of the broadcast.
 If you have several moderators, they should all say hello to the guests in the chat.

 See how many people you have going.
 Next to the chat is usually indicated the number of viewers of the webinar.
 A good turnout is 30-50% of the registered.

 If suddenly a few spectators have come to you, do not be discouraged.
 The webinar goes to the recording that you send to all registered and put on your YouTube channel for everyone.
 However, it will still be necessary to analyze the reasons for low turnout and take action in the future.